ammarques/restaurant-finder/README.md

 ]
 ```
 ## Roadmap

+- Add exception treatment.
+- Results still not consistent, I need to specify address, need to work in a way to improve that by creating a interface that allow users to specify address / metro areas and maybe use similarity function to return the most probable results.
+- Implement cache with SQLite?
+~~- Apply specialization and separate content providers in external files.~~
+~~- Modularize this.~~
 ~~- Code running in the client side has reduntant content that can be refactored/simplified.~~
-- Results still not consistent, need to work in a way to improve that by creating a interface that allow users to specify address / metro areas and maybe use similarity function to return the most probable results.
-- Modularize this.
-- Apply specialization and separate content providers in external files.
-- Implement cache with SQLite?